sjordan29/SWAT-source-code-updates/README.md

 ## Modifications to SWAT
 We make updates to the reservoir module of the Soil & Water Assessment Tool by modifying the following files:
 * `res.f`: add a 6th option for reservoir operations.
-The new option calculates daily optimal releases at all system reservoirs based on system state information.
+The new option calculates daily optimal releases at all system reservoirs based on system state information and optimized radial basis function parameters.
 * `modparm.f`: add necessary new reservoir variables

 And adding the following file: